RyabovNick/databasecourse_p1/Tasks/1_Tables_Creation/Readme.md

   before insert on STUDENTS
   for each row
 begin
-  if :NEW.ID is null then
+  if :NEW.id is null then
-    select STUDENTS_SEQ.nextval into :NEW.ID from sys.dual;
+    select STUDENTS_SEQ.nextval into :NEW.id from sys.dual;
   end if;
 end;
 /